jackalopealope/Terminal-Render/README.md

 When using ptri-format, you must already have any text file you wish to render with this engine have the filename extention ptri, if adding many files, I recommend using Power rename for windows or bulk rename utility for any os.

 Note:
-Currently the main file can
-1: Only be run from the command line, when in the same directory as the file (i.e. [~/Terminal-Render/]$ python3 ./Terminal-Render.py)
+Currently the main file can only be run from the command line, when in the same directory as the file (i.e. [~/Terminal-Render/]$ python3 ./Terminal-Render.py)
-2: When using the bundled ptri files that are in this repo after cloning, you must move them out of thier folder to the same folder as the main file.